 However, his determination, intelligence and skills enabled him to rejoin his family later in life and earn his place as god of fire, blacksmiths, forges, the art of sculpture and volcanoes.
 Brought up on the island of Lemnos by nymphs, Vulcan spent his time learning to master the art of metalwork.
 He became so skilled that he caught the attention of Jupiter and the other gods, who tasked him with making fearsome weapons, armour and stunning jewellery for them, with the help of his Cyclopes assistants.

 He is also attributed with modelling Pandora out of his spittle and a lump of clay.
-Once complete his wife Venus breathed life into her and Jupiter gifted her with a box of secrets, so setting in motion the legend of Pandora's box.
+Once complete, his wife Venus breathed life into her, and Jupiter gifted her with a box of secrets, setting in motion the legend of Pandora's box.

-At the front of this pot we see the face of Vulcan and on the back are depicted the tools of his trade.
+At the front, we see the face of Vulcan, and on the back, a depiction of the tools of his trade.

 Health and Safety